lirlia/github-comment-notifier-action/README.md

 [英語(Eng)](./README.md) | [日本語(JP)](./README_jp.md)

-This repository exposes a GitHub Action** that converts GitHub comments on a pull request into Slack format and notifies Slack.
+This repository exposes **a GitHub Action that converts GitHub comments on a pull request into Slack format and notifies Slack**.

 ## What you can do